Definition of outcomes, endpoints and group comparisons

 Example: When the direct comparison “odds ratio > 2” is true, it means that the odds in the test group are at least twice larger than in the reference group.

-In case of a statistical test, a Fisher’s exact test (“Same individuals among groups” not selected) or a McNemar’s exact test (“Same individuals among groups” selected) is done to compare the results of the test and reference group via the construction of a 2×2 contingency table (which contain more information than the endpoinds \(pTest\) and \(pRef\)). “odds ratio \(\neq\) 1” represents the alternative hypothesis H1.
-By default, a two-sided test is done (sign \(\neq\)) and one checks if the odds ratio significantly differs from 1.
-Single-sided tests can be defined by choosing “>” or “<“.
+In case of a statistical test, it preforms a Fisher’s exact test (“Same individuals among groups” not selected) or a McNemar’s exact test (“Same individuals among groups” selected) to compare the results of the test and reference group via the construction of a 2×2 contingency table (which contain more information than the endpoinds \(pTest\) and \(pRef\)). “odds ratio \(\neq\) 1” represents the alternative hypothesis H1.
+By default, it performs a two-sided test (sign \(\neq\)) and checks if the odds ratio significantly differs from 1.
+You can define a single-sided tests by choosing “>” or “<“.
 The minimal or maximal (depending of the direction of the test) odds ratio can also be specified (default: 1).
-The statistical test results into a p-value, which is compared to a user-defined threshold (default: 0.05).
+The statistical test results into a p-value, and compare it to a user-defined threshold (default: 0.05).
 If the p-value is below the threshold, the trial simulation is considered as ‘success’.

 Example: When the statistical test testing the alternative H1 hypothesis “odds ratio > 2” results into a small p-value, it means that the odds of the test group are significantly larger than twice the odds of the reference group.